Storybook 9 for Vega!

 5. Update generate script

-update to have the -D flag which disables doctools which are unsupported currently in kepler
+Update to have the -D flag which disables doctools which are unsupported currently in Vega.

 "scripts": {